-Despite my love for organization (Erin Condren planner anyone??), I am almost always late.
-My husband is no better.
+Despite my love for organization, I am almost always late, and my husband is no better.

-To give you an example, my husband and I were both late to our own wedding.
+To give you an example, we were both late to our own wedding.
 As a result, our children are also almost, always late.

 I say this so that you will understand the Herculean effort it has taken for me to write this blog post.

 It is months away from December, and I’m writing about Christmas.

-Not only am I writing about Christmas months before Christmas, I am writing about the things I started doing a year ago to earn extra Christmas money!
+Not only am I writing about Christmas months before Christmas, but I’m also writing about the things I started doing a year ago to earn extra Christmas money!

 I want Christmas to be magical and wonderful for my children just like every other parent, but I don’t want to spend so much money that we have to spend the rest of the year paying off that magical and wonderful Christmas.

-So, last January I committed to finding ways to save for Christmas without effecting our regular budget.
+So, last January I committed to finding ways to save for Christmas without affecting our regular budget.